All Products

 Format of the data delivered to RocketMQ.

-Select the storage format for writing the synchronized data to the destination Topic based on your needs.
-For more information, see Data Storage Format in Message Queue.
+Select the storage format for the data to be synchronized to the destination topic.
+For more information, see Data storage formats in message queues.

 Synchronize all fields

-You can select whether to synchronize only the pre-image of the fields updated by the UPDATE statement (that is, the data before the UPDATE statement is executed) to the old field of the destination Topic based on your actual needs.
+You can choose whether to synchronize only the pre-image of fields that are updated by an UPDATE statement to the old field of the destination topic.
+The pre-image is the data before the UPDATE statement is executed.

-• Yes: Synchronizes the pre-image of the row corresponding to the fields updated by the UPDATE statement.
+• Yes: Synchronizes the pre-image of the entire row that contains the fields updated by an UPDATE statement.

-• No (default): Synchronizes only the pre-image of the fields updated by the UPDATE statement.
+• No (default): Synchronizes only the pre-image of fields updated by UPDATE statements.

 Rules of the ordered messages delivered to RocketMQ.

-Select the message order rule for writing the synchronized data to the destination Topic based on your needs.
-For more information, see Message Order Rule in RocketMQ.
+Select the message ordering rule for writing the synchronized data to the destination topic.
+For more information, see Message ordering rules for RocketMQ.

 Name of DTS producer group